MohamedEmary/00-odin-notes/foundations-js/fundamentals-3.md

 ***Important Note: I have studied this lesson topics (Fundamentals Part 3) from youtube videos not the links provided by The Odin Project***

-- How to define and invoke different kinds of functions.
+- How to define and invoke (a fancy word for run, or execute) different kinds of functions.
 - How to use the return value.
 - What function scope is.